dramer/BichromateSample/README.md

 * Initial version.
 Sample project coming soon.
 Email DavidWRamer@yahoo.com for more information.
 * In Appium version 1.6 to find app elements you need do something like: driver.findElementByXPath("//android.widget.Button[@text='+']").click();

+  ## Customers

+  * BichroMATE has been used succesfully in in two companies to date.
+12 weeks and 5 QA to fully automate www.elance.com regression         suite.
+  * Built an entire CI/CD environment for www.BillFire.com in 4 weeks.
+This included proxy access to DBs to confirm table results in         BillFire's Application